FINAL PROJECT

 Initial Concept Sketch v1.0

 Fig 1.
-First hand-drawn visualization of the system components.
+First hand-drawn visualization of the system components and placement on the goal frame.

 STRATEGIC TIMELINE